tadaszelvys/server-library/doc/Use.md

 When calling a protected resource, your client will have to demonstrate it is in possession of an access token.
 To do so, each issued access token has a token type.
 The demonstration made by the client will vary depending on that type.

-This library supports this token type and is able to support any kind of token type through a `Token Type Manager`.
+This library is able to support any kind of token type through a `Token Type Manager`.

-This manager will handle token types enabled in your authorization server.

 Please read [this page](component/token_type/manager.md) to know how to create and use this component.

 # Users and Accounts

-Please read [this page](component/user_manager.md) to know how to create and use this component.
+Please read [this page](component/user/manager.md) to know how to create and use this component.

 # Clients and Client Manager

+Please read [this page](component/client/manager.md) to know how to create and use this component.

 # Resource Servers